orra-dev/agent-fragile-to-prod-guide/monolith-app/README.md

 ## Next Steps

-In the next stage, we'll refactor this monolithic application into a multi-agent architecture using [orra](https://github.com/orra-dev/orra) to orchestrate the different specialized agents.
+In the next stage, we'll refactor this monolithic application into a multi-agent architecture using [orra](https://github.com/orra-dev/orra) to orchestrate different specialised components.